latha0001/Video-Learning-Assistant/README.md

-This will start the application at `http://localhost:5173/` (default Vite port).
+This will start the application at `http://localhost:5173/`.

+Vercel Demo Live Link : 'https://bytyudbbcshd.vercel.app/'.

 ### Building for Production